Integrated Clinical Arts

 Quality Improvement and Patient Safety

 AMS is a national leader in providing our students with early quality improvement (QI) and patient safety (PS) training.
-Our preclinical curriculum incorporates early training using a multi-modal approach, thus meeting the needs of students with different learning preferences.
-Year I curricular components include completion of asynchronous online learning modules, a lecture given by an expert in QI/PS, and an interactive workshop.
-Between Years I and II, students read a book by Atul Gawande (The Checklist Manifesto) that serves a basis for a reflection exercise, a small group cardiovascular case incorporates QI/PS considerations, and in our Doctoring course students are taught to use a framework for disclosing medical errors in a simulated setting.
-Additional content is incorporated into our Clinical Skills Clerkship before students enter Year III.
-AMS is committed to continuing to develop a robust QI/PS longitudinal curriculum that will build upon this preclinical foundation.
+Our pre-clerkship curriculum incorporates early training using a multi-modal approach meeting the needs of students with different learning preferences.
+Year 1 curricular components include completion of asynchronous online learning modules, a lecture given by an expert in QI/PS, and an interactive workshop.
+Between Years 1 and 2, students read The Checklist Manifesto by Atul Gawande that serves a basis for a reflection exercise.
+In Year 2, a small group cardiovascular case incorporates QI/PS considerations, and in our Doctoring course students are taught to use a framework for disclosing medical errors in a simulated setting.
+Additional content is incorporated into our Clinical Skills Clerkship before students enter Year 3.
+In the surgical clerkship in Year 3, students also participate in a quality improvement project.

-The Race and Medicine Curriculum is an ongoing curricular development effort by the Office of Medical Education focused on both student awareness education and faculty development activities.
-Teaching and learning initiatives will be revised or developped based on continual evaluation from student and faculty feedback.
-The Race and Medicine Curriculum is informed by the Medical School's Task Force on Race and Medicine and based on faculty and student-led initiatives.
+The Diversity and Inclusive Teaching and Learning initiative is an ongoing curricular development effort by the Office of Medical Education focused on both student awareness education and faculty development activities.
+Teaching and learning initiatives are revised and developed based on continual evaluation from student and faculty feedback.
+The curriculum is informed by the Medical Curriculum Subcommittee on Diversity and Inclusive Teaching and Learning.

-AMS has developed an integrated, longitudinal curriculum in hands-on ultrasound training for all students in Year 1 and Year 2.
+AMS developed an integrated, longitudinal hands-on ultrasound curriculum for all students in Year 1 and Year 2.

 Students begin their ultrasound training in Year 1, with an introductory module on ultrasound knobology, followed by three modules (on the thorax, abdomen and musculoskeletal system).
-The content in these modules are integrated with other course content, meaning that students will dissect the thorax in anatomy at the same time they are learning hands-on echocardiography.
+The content in these modules are integrated with other course content.
+For example, students dissect the thorax in anatomy while learning hands-on echocardiography.